pdyba/Book/2017/presentations/with_python_security/text.md

 #### 1. Identification of assets

-Let's conduct an example threat modeling from Batman's perspective and identify our assets, which are: the bat cave, our butler Alfred and infatuation??? in form of emails and texts.
+Let's conduct an example threat modeling from Batman's perspective and identify our assets, which are: the bat cave, our butler Alfred and information in form of emails and texts.

 #### 2. Identification and quantification of threats